Waardenburg syndrome (overview) E70.32

 According to genetic and clinical criteria, 4 main types of Waardenburg syndrome (WS) are distinguished (WS1-WS4):

-Type I and III are caused by mutations in the PAX3 gene.
-The gene encodes, among others, a protein involved in the regulation of the transcription factor MITF (microphthalmia-associated transcription factor).
-MITF is involved in the regulation of melanocyte development, which is disrupted in all known Waardenburg syndromes.
+Types I and III are caused by mutations in the PAX3 gene.
+Among other things, the gene codes for a protein that is involved in the regulation of the transcription factor MITF (microphthalmia-associated transcription factor).
+MITF is involved in the regulation of melanocyte development, which is disturbed in all known Waardenburg syndromes.

 In type II (WS II A), a mutation is found directly in the MITF gene.
-In WSIIB, only the DNA locus is known so far (WSIIB: 1p21-p13.3, WSIIC), where mutations occur.
-WSIIE is caused by a gene mutation in the SOX10 gene.
+In WSIIB, only the DNA locus (WSIIB: 1p21-p13.3, WSIIC) in which mutations occur is known to date.
+WSIIE is caused by a mutation in the SOX10 gene.

 Occurrence/Epidemiology